MicrosoftDocs/SupportArticles-docs/support/windows-server/active-directory/replication-error-1818.md

 ## Cause

-The issue occurs when the destination DC performing inbound replication doesn't receive replication changes within the number of seconds specified in the "RPC Replication Timeout" registry key (The default value if the registry entry does not exist is 5 Minutes).
+The issue occurs when the destination DC performing inbound replication doesn't receive replication changes within the number of seconds specified in the "RPC Replication Timeout" registry key (the default value is five minutes if the registry entry doesn't exist.)
 You might experience this issue most frequently in one of the following situations:

 - You promote a new domain controller into the forest by using the Active Directory Installation Wizard (Dcpromo.exe).
 - Existing domain controllers replicate from source domain controllers that are connected over slow network links.

-If a destination domain controller that is performing RPC-based replication doesn't receive the requested replication package within the time that the RPC Replication Timeout (mins) registry setting specifies, the destination domain controller ends the RPC connection with the non-responsive source domain controller and logs a Warning event.
+If a destination domain controller that is performing RPC-based replication doesn't receive the requested replication package within the time that the **RPC Replication Timeout (mins)** registry setting specifies, the destination domain controller ends the RPC connection with the non-responsive source domain controller and logs a warning event.

 Some specific root causes for Active Directory logging `1818 \ 0x71a \ RPC_S_CALL_CANCELLED` include: